WSU-kduncan/cicdf25-OzyOzyOzyOzyOzy/README-CI.md

 ### 3. Semantic Versioning
 #### Generating `tag`s
 - How to see tags in a `git` repository
-'git tag' will list all tags present in a repo.
+`git tag` will list all tags present in a repo.
 - How to generate a `tag` in a `git` repository
-'git tag "tagName"' ex. 'git tag v1.0' will create tag for the next commit called v1.0.
+`git tag "tagName"` ex. `git tag v1.0` will create tag for the next commit called v1.0.
 - How to push a tag in a `git` repository to GitHub
-'git push origin "tagName"' or 'git push origin --tags' to push all tags.
+`git push origin "tagName"` or `git push origin --tags` to push all tags.
 #### Semantic Versioning Container Images with GitHub Actions
 - Explanation of workflow trigger
 This workflow will trigger on any push to main or push with a tag.